projectname94/project-voice_activated/lectures/api_advanced_features.md

 # API advanced features

 <!--
-Start by showing exmample that is in the starter pack, bring up eliza and it's novelty, what it illuminated about humans expectations for computers/companionships
+Start by showing example that is in the starter pack, bring up eliza and it's novelty, what it illuminated about humans expectations for computers/companionships

 https://www.youtube.com/watch?v=RMK9AphfLco
 -->